Yourtown vs Deaf Lottery: Online & Offline Ticket Purchase Methods Compared 2026

 You cannot buy tickets on their main websites.
 They use separate lottery platforms instead.

-Deaf Lottery's Million Dollar Encore draw closes 5 March 2026.
+Deaf Lottery runs draws like the $1 million cash draw closing 31 July 2026.
 You can buy tickets online only.

 Key Difference: Yourtown lets you buy in stores or online.
 Deaf Lottery is online only.
 Pick Yourtown if you want in-store options.
 Pick Deaf Lottery for online convenience.